-Lane closures on I-270 in Madison County
+Lane closures On I-270 In Madison County

-GRANITE CITY – The Illinois Department of Transportation announced today that road repairs will require lane closures in both directions of Interstate 270 between Illinois 3 and Riverview Drive in Missouri, weather permitting, starting at 9 p.m., Friday, July 7.
+GLEN CARBON – The Illinois Department of Transportation announced today that bridge painting will require intermittent nighttime lane closures in both directions of Interstate 270 between Illinois 159 and Illinois 157, weather permitting, starting at 6 p.m., Tuesday, June 20.
 One lane in each direction will remain open at all times.
-All lanes will be opened by 5 a.m.
-Monday, July 10.
+All westbound lanes will be opened each morning at 6 a.m. and eastbound at 1 p.m.

+Drivers are urged to reduce speed, be alert for changing conditions, obey all construction signage, and refrain from using mobile devices while approaching and traveling through the work zone.

 Get The Latest News!